crisprVerse/Tutorials/Design_CRISPRko_Cas12a/README.md

 data(txdb_human, package="crisprDesignData")
 ```

-The `queryTxObject` function allows us to query this object by feature
+The `queryTxObject` function allows us to query this object for a
-for specific gene(s).
-Here, we obtain a `GRanges` object containing the
+specific gene and feature.
+Here, we obtain a `GRanges` object containing
-CDS coordinates of KRAS:
+the CDS coordinates of KRAS:

 ``` r
 gr <- queryTxObject(txObject=txdb_human,